kevinsea/Insight-Wiki-Stage/MiniProfiler Provider.md

       .Profiled()
       .Execute("InsertBeer", beer);

 Alternatively, you can have the profiled connection injected for you automagically.
+We definitely recommend injecting it rather than manually wrapping it.